 The Blue Water Task Force (BWTF) is the Surfrider Foundation’s citizen science program which provides valuable water quality information to beach communities, raises awareness of local water pollution problems and works collaboratively with local stakeholders to implement solutions.

-The Rhode Island Chapter's Blue Water Task Force collects water samples for bacterial analysis on a monthly basis year round.
-Volunteers collect samples from fifteen popular recreational areas throughout Rhode Island.
-Once collected, samples are sent to the University of Rhode Island’s Watershed Watch laboratory, where they are analyzed for Fecal Coliform and Enterococcus bacteria.
+The Rhode Island Chapter's Blue Water Task Force collects samples year-round samples from fifteen popular recreational areas throughout Rhode Island.
+Once collected, samples are brought to the University of Rhode Island’s Watershed Watch laboratory, where they are analyzed for fecal bacteria.

-This successful partnership provides the only source of water quality data at RI’s ocean beaches outside of the narrowly defined summer beach season when the State monitors water quality at licensed bathing beaches only.
-As surfers are in the water year-round and often away from lifeguarded beaches, BWTF data is filling the need to provide water quality information to ocean users across the state.
+This program provides the only source of water quality data at RI’s ocean beaches outside of the narrowly defined summer beach season.
+As recreational users are in the water year-round and often away from lifeguarded beaches, this data fills in a critical need.